-Every week, a member of the senior leadership team will visit each classroom with the Golden Book and write down the name of an 'always' student.
+Every week, a member of the leadership team will visit each classroom with the Golden Book and write down the name of an 'always' student.
 An 'always' student is someone who always follows the learning habits day in and day out.
-The Golden Book will be put on display in the office waiting area.
+The Golden Book will be put on display.